The Death Penalty is Morally indefensible

-This article advocates against the execution of Nagaenthran A/L K Dharmalingam by the State of Singapore; Nagaenthran who has the IQ of 69 was convicted in 2009 by the High Court of Singapore for importing with intent of trafficking 42.72 grams of diamorphine and has spent more than a decade on death row.
+This article is written in rememberance of Nagaenthran A/L K Dharmalingam who was executed by the State of Singapore on 22 April 2022; Nagaenthran who had the IQ of 69 was convicted in 2009 by the High Court of Singapore for importing with intent of trafficking 42.72 grams of diamorphine and had spent more than a decade on death row.

 Nagaenthran was assessed by psychiatrists to possess an IQ of 69, a level of intelligence indicative of learning disability.

 As Human Rights Watch notes, ‘an I.Q. in the 60 to 70 range is approximately the scholastic equivalent to the third grade.'(See George S. Baroff, Mental Retardation: Nature, Cause and Management, 3rd ed.(Philadelphia, Pa.: Brunner-Routledge, 1999).
 The Death Penalty and Offenders with Mental Retardation | HRW.

 To put it bluntly, Nagaenthran could have possessed the mental age of a child between the ages of 9 to 12 years NHSGGC : Severity of Learning Disabilities , yet he had been adjudged by the State to possess the culpable mental state of an adult deserving the death penalty for drug trafficking.